opentensor/old-docs/src/css/ServerCustomization.md

 ## Staking Tao

-The more Tao you have stake to a hotkey, the more protection that hotkey has from getting deregistered in the network.
+The more Tao you have staked to a hotkey, the more protection that hotkey has from getting deregistered in the network.
 However, Tao staked in your hotkey, as a Server, does not increased your dividends.
 ​